mazurowski-lab/MRI-parameter-prediction/README.md

 [![arXiv Paper](https://img.shields.io/badge/arXiv-2303.04911-orange.svg?style=flat)](https://arxiv.org/abs/2303.04911)

 This is the official repository for our MIDL 2023 paper [*Reverse Engineering Breast MRIs: Predicting Acquisition Parameters Directly from Images*](https://arxiv.org/abs/2303.04911), where we introduce a neural network model that can predict many acquisition parameters that generated a breast MR image, using only the image itself, to high accuracy in a single forward pass.
+Also check out our [poster](https://nickk124.github.io/assets/pdf/midl23_reverseengineering_poster.pdf) for more info.

 ![Example Predictions of Acquisition Parameters for MRIs in the Test Set Using Our Model.](figures/predictions.png)